selinabrauns/react-demonstration/README.md

 # mhp

 ## Overview
+1. Building, Running and Testing the Project
-1. Business Recommendation
+2. Business Recommendation
-2. Architecture
+3. Architecture
-3. Recommendations for Scaling
+4. Recommendations for Scaling
-4. Feature Recommendations
+5. Feature Recommendations

+## 1. Building, Running and Testing the Project

+In order to build and run the project following commands have to be executed in the project
+directory:

+1. `yarn install`
+2. `yarn build`
+3. `yarn start`

+In order to test the project run following command:

+`yarn test`

-## 1. Business Recommendation
+## 2. Business Recommendation
 As there were no given frames for the project I recommend following approaches for following use cases: